This demo was

 with no modifications to the Epiphany source code.

-library used inside Epiphany
+The glib-networking library used inside Epiphany

 already supports OpenSSL as an option for outgoing connections,